Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingLinearParabolicPdeSystemsWithCoupledOdeSystems.md

         solver.SolveAndWriteResultsToFile();

 ```

-All PETSc `Vec`{.cpp}s should be destroyed when they are no longer needed.
+All PETSc `Vec`s should be destroyed when they are no longer needed.

 ```cpp
         PetscTools::Destroy(initial_condition);